Aspirin (AS-pir-in), Dipyridamole (dye-pir-ID-a-mole)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using aspirin or dipyridamole (Persantine®) (not in combination), ticlopidine (Ticlid®), blood thinners (such as Coumadin®), or pain or arthritis medicine (such as Motrin®, Advil®, or Naprosyn®).
+- Make sure your doctor knows if you are also using aspirin or dipyridamole (Persantine®) (not in combination), other antiplatelet medicines (such as clopidogrel, Plavix®), a blood thinner (such as heparin, warfarin, Coumadin®, Jantoven®), or NSAID pain or arthritis medicine (such as diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®).

 Warnings While Using This Medicine